hphelion/docs.hpcloud.com/apispecs/c1.1/dns/hpcloud-dns-v1.md

 * ns7-67.akam.net

 ## 4. REST API Specifications
-This section describes operations and guidelines that are common to all DNSaaS API calls.
+This section describes operations and guidelines that are common to all HP Cloud DNS API calls.

 ## 4.1 Service API Operations